softwaremill/supler/README.md

 be directly edited in form fields.

 If you have a more complex type, you need to provide an implicit implementation of a `Transformer[U, S]`, where `U` is your type, and `S` is one of the basic types.
-For convenience, you can extend `StringTransfomer[U]` etc.
+For convenience, you can extend `StringTransformer[U]` etc.

 In the transformer, you need to implement a method which serializes your type to a basic type, and another method which deserializes a basic type into your type, or returns a form error.